hummingbot/hummingbot/documentation/docs/developers/strategies/vwap.md

 # VWAP

-The VWAP strategy is a common algorithmic execution strategy which allows traders to account for slippage by splitting up orders over time.
-Specifically, the VWAP strategy helps traders minimize slippage when buying or selling large orders.
-The methods utilized in VWAP make the strategy more useful to traders and will help when creating future, more complex strategies.
+The VWAP strategy is a common algorithm execution strategy which allows traders to execute large orders with controlled and limited market impact.
+It accomplishes this by measuring the market impact of each order before making new orders, and splitting up the trader's large order into smaller orders that have limited market impact.
+Unlike the TWAP strategy, VWAP doesn't wait for a specific interval before making new orders - it only waits for the last order to complete before making the next order.

 ## Config